5th February 2019

-There’s more to the Lake District than stunning views and vast bodies of water.
+There’s more to Cumbria than stunning views and vast bodies of water.

 Sure, those are the main draws, but nestled amongst the mountainous terrain is a bevy of brilliant eateries, watering holes, museums and historic buildings.
 Look out for Wordsworth’s old home, the last working mine in the country and gingerbread made to a 160-year-old recipe, to name but a few.

-Here are 7 things to tick off your list next time you explore this fascinating part of the world.
+Here are 7 things to tick off your list next time you explore this fascinating part of the world – to help make sure you make the most of your trip to the Lake District.

 Lark about on Lake Windermere